sinricpro/help-docs/pages/tutorials/custom-device-types/alcohol-sensor/MQ-3.md

 ```

 ### Troubleshooting
-1. Google Home or SmartThings are not supproted.
+1. Google Home or SmartThings are not Supported.

 2. Please refer to our [Troubleshooting]({{ site.github.url }}/pages/troubleshooting.html) page for more details.